nrl240/todo-react-redux-tutorial/README.md

 Update index.html to remove mention of favicon and manifest.json file

-`npm install classnames react react-dom react-scripts` `npm start`
+`npm install classnames react react-dom react-scripts redux react-redux` `npm start`
 Add browser defaults to `package.json` file by typing `Y` in the terminal